theEvilGrinch/landing-boilerplate/README.md

 - Disables eval() in JavaScript
 - Prevents frame embedding

-**To customize:**
-- Modify the CSP rules in build.js (search for CSP_META replacement logic)
-- Add required exceptions (e.g. 'unsafe-inline' for legacy code, CDN domains)

-**To disable:**
+Customize the Content Security Policy by updating the CSP variable in the scripts-dev/build.config.js file to add necessary exceptions (such as 'unsafe-inline' for inline scripts or external CDN domains).

+To disable the Content Security Policy completely:

-Remove both the <!-- CSP_META --> comment from src/index.html and the replacement logic from build.js
+Remove the comment <!-- CSP_META --> from src/index.html
+Remove the corresponding replacement logic from the build.js file and the CSP variable import Remove the CSP variable in the scripts-dev/build.config.js

 ### GitHub Pages Deployment
 Before deploying to GitHub Pages, make sure the `repository.url` field in `package.json` is correctly set.
 Then run `npm run deploy` to publish the site.